SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/scfinder.rst

 values are attached by *scfinder* within a derived object called *strong motion origin*, which uses the strong motion database extension.
-In order to save the strong motion origins to the database and to provide them to other modules, the messaging system must to be able to handle these messages.
+In order to save the strong motion origins to the database and to provide them to other modules, the messaging system must be able to handle these messages.
 Therefore, the plugins *dmsm* must be available to :ref:`scmaster`.

 The plugins can be most easily **added** through the configuration parameters